 Before deciding whether to take out death in service insurance as a benefit for employees, there are several things you might want to consider to ensure you enter into the right scheme for your business, such as:

 - Whether you would offer the benefit to all your staff

 - The level of cover you want to offer your employees, including what multiple of their annual salary their family would receive in the unfortunate event of their death

 - Whether you select a scheme with additional benefits such as bereavement support or probate services

-- Group life insurance schemes are typically set up under a trust for tax efficiency.
-You need to consider whether you would set up your own trust or use a master trust, which the insurance provider for your scheme will run.
+- Death in service insurance schemes are typically set up under a trust for tax efficiency.
+You need to consider whether you would set up your own trust or use a master trust, which is run by your scheme’s insurance provider.

-Group life insurance policies are usually set up under a trust so that any pay outs made are not subject to inheritance tax, or included in the deceased's estate.
+Death in service insurance policies are usually set up under a trust so that any pay outs made are not subject to inheritance tax or included in the deceased's estate.
 A pay out can be made quickly at a time when it is most needed, whereas an estate can take months to settle.

 Setting up a business trust